leptos-rs/start-spin/README.md

 ## Release and Deployment

 To deploy your app to [Fermyon Cloud signup here first][spin-signup].
-For more information on [Ferymon Cloud see here.][spin-cloud-info]
+For more information on [Ferymon Cloud see here][spin-cloud-info].

 After you have your Fermyon cloud account, running
 ```sh